 Google Drive can be accessed in several ways, depending on your operating system and preferences.

 On Windows, you can find Google Drive by navigating to the system tray located at the bottom right corner of your screen.
 Look for the Google Drive icon, which resembles a triangle with a colored background.
-Clicking on this icon will open the Google Drive menu, where you can access your files and settings.
+Clicking on this icon will launch the Google Drive, thus you can find the Google Drive folder in your Windows File Explorer.

 On Mac computers, Google Drive is typically located in the Finder sidebar under the "Favorites" section.
 You can also access Google Drive by clicking on the Google Drive icon in the menu bar at the top of your screen.
 This will open a dropdown menu with options to access your files and preferences.